vr-leeds/ihc-website-development/README.md

 6) Push your local master branch to the remote.

 These instructions assume a single developer is maintaining the site.
 If multiple developers are maintaining the site, use the `pull` request process outlined previously.

+### Adding PArtners to the Network
+Data for a new partner can be added by editing the `src/raw_data/people.tsv` file.
+See "Adding new people" above.

 ### Adding Resources to the Site